Skip to Main Content

 • Fees: Some personal loans charge an upfront origination fee, which can range from less than 1% to 12% of the loan amount, depending on your credit.
 Home equity loans and HELOCs may have closing costs up to 6% of the loan amount.
 Consider how each lender's fees compare.

-• Cosigner option: If you’re struggling to secure a good rate on a loan, consider lenders that let you apply with a cosigner.
-A cosigner is someone who’s equally responsible for the loan, and serves as a backup if you stop making payments.
+• Cosigner option: If you're struggling to secure a good rate on a loan, consider lenders that let you apply with a cosigner.
+A cosigner is someone who's equally responsible for the loan and serves as a backup if you stop making payments.
 Note that cosigners should have good credit to help you qualify, and any late payments you make could impact their credit as well as yours.

-• Secured vs. unsecured: If you have the home equity, are you comfortable using your home as collateral?
+• Secured vs. unsecured: If you have home equity, are you comfortable using your home as collateral?
 If not, look to a personal loan if you need a long-term home improvement loan.

-Deck financing FAQ
+FAQ

 Open